In the Army, when things are about to go very, very wrong, this is known

 “So you had one hour’s lecture on my condition.
 I have lived with it for ten years, and had to learn to survive”.

-Cancer is no longer a high priority at the Dept. Health, which means that the headlines announcing urgent treatment, ‘no decision about me without me’ (remember that? ), and promises of being seen ‘ within X days’, have conveniently been forgotten.
+Cancer is no longer a priority at the Dept. Health, which means that the headlines announcing urgent treatment, ‘no decision about me without me’ (remember that? ), and promises of being seen ‘ within X days’, have conveniently been forgotten.

 So those of us who are worried about getting cancer, or having a recurrence, could usefully think if the following bullet points are worth following to improve our chances: